3rd BRICS summit: Economics

+International law

 All five countries also called for an early conclusion to deadlocked talks an anti-terror law under UN auspices that would curtail funding for illegal groups that partake in violence against countries and deny their supporters access to funds, arms, and safe havens.
 A joint statement read: "We reiterate our strong condemnation of terrorism in all its forms and manifestations and stress that there can be no justification, whatsoever, for any acts of terrorism.
 In this context, we urge early conclusion of negotiations in the UN General Assembly of the Comprehensive Convention on International Terrorism and its adoption by all member states."
 The heads of government at the summit said that the UN's role was central in coordinating international action against what they labeled terrorism within the framework of the UN Charter and in accordance with principles and norms of international law.

-- United Nations Security Council reform
+United Nations Security Council reform

 All BRICS countries called for "comprehensive reform of the UN, including its Security Council."
 China said it would endorse the aspirations of India, Brazil and South Africa for permanent membership of the UNSC.
 Coincidentally, the five countries are all now members of the Security Council, China and Russia as permanent members and the other three non-permanent.